ibm-garage-cph/devops-plan/02-logging/README.md

-# Introduction - logging with logdna
+# Introduction - logging with Logdna

 Here you will find the instructions for setting up the environment we are going to work with during the week.